How The Internet of Things Enables Global Industrial Supply Chains

 Having access to every detail of supply chain data allows companies great transparency into their daily processes, highlighting what is working and what simply does not.
 The more insight a company has into its supply chain processes, the easier it is for them to make decisions that will improve the economy and efficiency of what they do every day.

 Using IoT to track product quality and performance

-One of the most exciting ways that data is being put to good use is in.
+One of the most exciting ways that data is being put to good use is in improving customer satisfaction.
 IoT data provides a foundation for trackability and traceability, which inevitably results in a more efficient supply chain.
 More efficient processes result in fewer missed connections and greatly improved customer service, leading to improved customer loyalty, trust, and long-term profitability.

 Operations optimization in the connected factory

 Key to supply chain success is the ability to reliably produce a consistent product.
 IoT strengthens this mandate by providing insights into machine performance as well as overall product quality.

 Predictive machine maintenance has successfully reduced a great deal of costs in the factory by remotely anticipating repairs and maintenance needs.
 This takes the onus of monitoring machine function away from operations management, who can then dedicate their valuable time to other tasks.